aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 ## User record reference
 Each user record in DynamoDB must follow the schema below to be valid.
-Some fields are optional, or required in specific scenarios.
+Some fields are optional but may still be required in specific scenarios.
 Note that  module could store additional per-user information in the user record.
 For example, the `argon` module stores the user's password hash in the `argon2_hash` field within the `config` map.
 Any custom fields such as this are documented in the identity provider module reference section.

 ### DynamoDB Record Schema
 ```json